-How a Patient with a Torn Labrum in her Hip Got Her Life Back
+How a Patient with a Hip Labral Tear Got Her Life Back

 Over 3 years ago, Katie was in a car accident.
-Little did she know that day would lead to years of pain flaring up in her right hip.
+Little did she know that day would lead to years of pain flaring up in her right hip from a labral tear.

 Katie’s an active mom of four kids.
 She loves to run, water and snow ski, and spend time with friends and family.
 When she began experiencing chronic pain in her hip, she didn’t know what to do, because “‘just stay off of it’ wasn’t an option.”
 After seeing multiple doctors, undergoing treatments, scans, and injections, a doctor finally suggested that Katie had a torn labrum, which was later confirmed with an MRI.
 The only solution for long-term relief was surgery.
 However, she was told the surgery didn’t have a great track record.
 The local doctor explained that it had risks, several potential complications, and about 75% of her patients came back to see her because the pains were still there.